Relativistic dissipative fluids in the trace-fixed particle frame: Strongly hyperbolic quasi-linear first-order evolution equations: Introduction

 Our theory leads to a system of equations for the fields $(n,T,u^\mu,\epsilon,\mathcal{Q}^\mu)$, where $\epsilon$ denotes the off-equilibrium contribution to the energy density and $\mathcal{Q}^\mu$ the heat flow.
 These equations provide an explicit relation between the first-order derivatives of these fields along the velocity vector $u^\mu$ and their derivatives $D_\mu$ in directions orthogonal to $u^\mu$.
 In particular, this relation involves \emph{second-order} derivatives of the velocity field with respect to $D_\mu$ originating from the divergence of the shear.
-Hence, one obtains an evolution-type system which is mixed first-order second-order which could in principle be addressed using the ``principle of frozen coefficients"~\cite{Kreiss89} and a pseudo-differential reduction (see for example Refs.~\cite{gNoOoR04,oSmT12} and references therein).
-Whereas in our companion paper~\cite{aGjSoS2024a} we show that the frozen coefficient problems at global equilibrium states are well-posed when the condition~(\ref{Eq:FinalHypoCausalBound}) is satisfied, a technical difficulty arises when considering the nonlinear problem.
-This is due to the fact that the velocity field is not hypersurface orthogonal in general, and thus when introducing local coordinates and writing the system as PDEs, second order time-derivatives of the velocity field appear.
+Hence, one obtains an evolution-type system which is mixed first and second order which could in principle be addressed using the ``principle of frozen coefficients"~\cite{Kreiss89} and a pseudodifferential reduction (see for example Refs.~\cite{gNoOoR04,oSmT12} and references therein).
+Whereas in our companion letter~\cite{aGjSoS2024a} we show that the frozen coefficient problems at global equilibrium states are well posed when the condition~(\ref{Eq:FinalHypoCausalBound}) is satisfied, a technical difficulty arises when considering the nonlinear problem.
+This is due to the fact that the velocity field is not hypersurface orthogonal in general, and thus when introducing local coordinates and writing the system as partial differential equations (PDEs), second order time derivatives of the velocity field appear.

 To circumvent this issue we rewrite the equations as a first-order system at the cost of introducing auxiliary constraints.
 This is achieved by introducing the directional derivatives $D_\mu$ of the temperature, particle density and the velocity field as independent variables and deriving suitable evolution equations for them.
 In this way one obtains a first-order quasilinear evolution system for the state variables $(n,T,u^\mu)$, their derivatives along $D_\mu$, and the fields $\epsilon$ and $\mathcal{Q}^\mu$.
 In particular, this system includes evolution equations for the expansion, shear and vorticity associated with $u^\mu$ which play an important role in the study of congruences of timelike curves~\cite{HawkingEllis-Book,Wald1984,Ellis2012}.